 These guidelines will be of great use for STEM PD providers within and beyond the partnership and also be transferrable to other subjects.

-First versions of the guidelines will be available at the end of 2017.
+First versions of the guidelines will be available in autumn 2018.